m-emre-yalcin/m-emre-yalcin.github.io/content/portfolio-v2.md

 >

+- Started as an intern, and become a full-stack developer in 6 months by getting 2 promotions.
 - Maintained the company's SaaS by eliminating bugs and UI issues that affect **customers' experience**.
 - Originated an interface for an e-commerce website, and a landing page for a bank.
 - Written the interfaces from scratch, **exactly as their design**, also **modeled relational databases**, and built **REST APIs** on **Node.js**, implemented **RTC** and **cron schedulers**.
-- **Completed three MVP apps** with the designer and meet the customers' needs with the manager.
+- **Completed three MVP apps** with the designer and meet the customers' needs with the project manager.
-- Got two promotions in a short period of time.

 ### BSM Technical Project - Web Developer